 - 3. All accessible clothes washers must be front loading or horizontal axis.
-All other washers shall berated Tier 2 or greater by the Consortium for Energy Efficiency ("CEE"). - 4.
-No plumbing shall be permitted directly in exterior framed walls in cold climates where the exterior temperature goes below 32° F. Projects located in warmer climates where the temperature occasionally could reach 32° F should ensure that there is adequate insulation to prevent pipes fromfreezing, or run plumbing through interior walls only.
+All other washers shall be rated Tier 2 or greater by the Consortium for Energy Efficiency ("CEE"). - 4.
+No plumbing shall be permitted directly in exterior framed walls in cold climates where the exterior temperature goes below 32° F. Projects located in warmer climates where the temperature occasionally could reach 32° F should ensure that there is adequate insulation to prevent pipes from freezing, or run plumbing through interior walls only.

-H. Doors
+G.H.
+Doors

-- 1. Interior: Paint grade pre-hung hollow-core interior doors with residential grade finish hardware orbetter with universal design handles are required throughout. - 2.
+- Interior: Paint grade pre-hung hollow-core interior doors with residential grade finish hardware or better with universal design handles are required throughout. - 2.
 Single cylinder deadbolts and eye viewers are required on all entry doors to residential units in compliance with accessibility codes.

-I Floors
+H.I.
+Floors

-- 1. Floor base, painted or pre-finished, must be provided; - 2.
-In wet areas, materials that have smooth, durable, cleanable surfaces are to be used.
+- 1. Floor base, must be provided and must be painted or pre-finished, must be provided; - 2.
+In wet areas, use materials that have smooth, durable, cleanable surfaces are to be used.
 Do not use mold-propagating materials such as vinyl, wallpaper, or unsealed grout. - 3.
 All carpets must be Green Label Plus ("Green Label Plus") certified by the Carpet and Rug Institute. - 4.
 Water resistant floor coverings or concrete must be installed under hot water heaters.

-J. Walls & Ceilings
+⊦.J.
+Walls & Ceilings

-All walls and ceilings are to be painted with low-VOC paint coatings as defined by Green Seal or similar; use 5/8" gypsum board throughout; moisture resistant at substrate for tiled areas at water closet; glass mat water-resistantgyp board or cementitious backer unit for wall tile at tubs and showers; type 'X' or "C" at areas required by prevailing building code.
+All walls and ceilings are to be pPainted with low-VOC paint coatings as defined by Green Seal or similar; use 5/8" gypsum board throughout; moisture resistant at substrate for tiled areas at water closet; glass mat water-resistantgyp board or cementitious backer unit for wall tile at tubs and showers; type 'X' or "C" at areas required by prevailing building code.